Who are our Students?

 - non-thesis professional science master's: Plan-B applied food safety project

-- accredited through Michigan State University and the Higher Learning Commission-North Central Association
+- accredited through Michigan State University and the Higher Learning Commission-North Central Association, and by the AVMA Council on Education (COE) through the College of Veterinary Medicine.

 What courses make up the degree?